basarat/demo-noImplicitAny/script.md

 }
 ```

-And then if you handle those cases as well the errors will go away
+In this case you can add another typeof check to handle this new case cases and then the errors go away

 ```
 declare var foo: